fionameisner/fionameisner/README.md

 - ⚡ Fun fact: I love learning and am currently learning Spanish. | ⭐ Neutron stars can spin at a rate of 600 rotations per second

-- 🦁 Where you can find me: Usually watching documentaries or hiking
+- 🦁 Where you can find me: Usually watching Netflix or hiking

 - 🪴 Check out my portfolio (https://fionameisner.github.io/)